fnnu/Magnet-polarity-detector/README.md

 Contact Us:

-If you have any questions or concerns about this Privacy Policy or the App's privacy practices, please contact us at [Insert Contact Information].
+If you have any questions or concerns about this Privacy Policy or the App's privacy practices, please contact us at [fn.nicu@gmail.com].

 By using the "Magnet Polarity Detector" App, you agree to the collection and use of information as outlined in this Privacy Policy.